ethereum/EIPs/EIPS/eip-future_salaries.md

 1. Finish the smart contract audit (it was already paid for) of [SalaryWithDAO](https://github.com/vporton/future-contracts/blob/master/contracts/SalaryWithDAO.sol) and [DefaultDAOInterface](https://github.com/vporton/future-contracts/blob/master/contracts/DefaultDAOInterface.sol) contracts.
 2. After the audit is finished, deploy these contracts (together with a DAOstack DAO controlling the `DefaultDAOInterface` with voting tokens initially allocated by a community consensus) and create an oracle ID using the `SalaryWithDAO` API.
 3. Audit and deploy [DonateETH](https://github.com/vporton/donations/blob/main/contracts/DonateETH.sol) redirecting ETH payments to this oracle, too.
-4. Discuss the fractions of miners fees and transfer fees of ETH to be transferred to `DonateETH` at every mining and transfer operation.
+4. Every some amount of time (e.g. every day) create a transaction to transfer an agreed upon (requires further discussion) amount of ETH to `DonateETH`.
 5. Change the Ethereum clients to do these ETH transfers.

 ## Rationale